buckhx/gobert/README.md

 Go bindings for operationalizing BERT models.
 Train in Python, run in Go.

+This is a work in progress and should not used until a version has be tagged and a go.mod is present

 The following advice from Go TensorFlow applies:
 ```
 TensorFlow provides a Go API— particularly useful for loading models created with Python and running them within a Go application.